-To combat the tiniest of the pathogenic bugs—the viruses—you’ll need a purification solution.
-Of the options available, chemical and UV treatments are the easiest to use.
+To combat the tiniest of the pathogenic bugs—the viruses—you’ll need a purification solution, like Aquatabs chlorine-based tablets.
+Of the options available, chlorine-based tablets and UV treatments are the easiest to use.
 However, while UV treatments can be good for neutralizing viruses in clear water, viruses can actually hide behind silt or sediment in murky water essentially avoiding deactivation by the UV.
 Also, UV won’t protect your water from cross-contamination the way that a chemical solution can.

 A chlorine-based solution, for example, not only kills viruses (and bacteria and protozoa) in your water bottle but also maintains water purity long after the initial disinfection process, giving you a second line of defense against viruses that could be lurking on the bottle thread or lid, ready to re-infect your water.

 Aquatabs come individually foil-wrapped and offer a long shelf life of five years.